usefmtly

 What character limits do social media platforms use?

-Twitter/X: 280 characters.
+Twitter/X: 280 characters per post.
 LinkedIn posts: 3,000 characters.
 Instagram captions: 2,200 characters.
 Facebook posts: 63,206 characters.
-Note that some platforms (like Twitter) count characters differently for URLs and some unicode characters.
+TikTok captions: 2,200 characters.
+YouTube video descriptions: 5,000 characters.
+Discord messages: 2,000 characters.
+Note that some platforms (like Twitter/X) count characters differently for URLs and certain Unicode characters — a URL always counts as 23 characters regardless of length.

 How is character frequency calculated?